Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Introduction

 Theorem A establishes the existence of an invariant, non-hyperbolic Cantor set that is codimension-1 stable.
-In particular, any two maps lying on the same leaf of the lamination are conjugate on their corresponding Cantor sets.
-In other words, along each leaf of the lamination, the corresponding Cantor sets are topologically conjugate, and their structure remains invariant.
+In particular, any two maps lying on the same leaf of the lamination are conjugate on their corresponding Cantor sets, so that the dynamical structure is preserved along the leaf.
+This stability is striking given the wildness of these Cantor sets.
+Indeed, they are Newhouse-unstable and support only a trivial invariant probability measure, namely the Dirac mass at a saddle point.
+In this sense, Theorem~A already reveals a first form of stability for dynamics with wild properties.

+These results should be compared with those of \cite{CLM}, where the period-doubling Cantor attractor was shown to be codimension-1 stable.
+In that case, the topology of the Cantor set likewise persists along a codimension-1 leaf; however, the constructed leaf is very short.
+Numerical experiments suggest that the period-doubling locus should in fact form a long global curve, but establishing this rigorously remains a challenging open problem.
+By contrast, our approach exploits the unstable expansion at the saddle point to construct a lamination in parameter space whose leaves have uniform size and act as manifolds of stability.

+The underlying idea behind the proof of Theorem~A is a renormalization scheme, which can be understood as an iterative procedure based on induced maps.
+More precisely, one studies the dynamics by restricting the map to carefully chosen regions of phase space and considering the map induced by the first return to these regions.
+These induced maps describe the behaviour of the system at progressively smaller scales.
+Renormalization is defined by iterating this construction: starting from the original map, one passes to an induced map on a suitable domain, rescales it, and then repeats the same induced-map procedure.
+This iteration thus defines a renormalization operator acting on the space of maps.

+The regions selected at successive steps form a nested sequence that progressively refines the phase space.
+This nested structure gives rise to what are known as dynamical partitions, which encode the combinatorial and geometric organization of the dynamics across scales.

+In our study, we focus primarily on the analysis of these dynamical partitions and rely less on the associated renormalization operator itself.
+The combinatorics of our renormalization scheme is intrinsically unbounded.
+In such unbounded settings, a central difficulty is to control the geometry of the partitions and to obtain uniform estimates on how the relevant quantities vary with the parameters.

+This difficulty is overcome in Proposition~\ref{speed} and its proof.
+Roughly speaking, this result provides quantitative control on how certain distinguished points (critical values) move with the parameters, and how the corresponding dynamical partitions are shaped.
+While the proof of Proposition~\ref{speed} is very technical, it contains the core of our analysis.

+The combinatorics of the renormalization scheme and the ideas underlying Proposition~\ref{speed} are inspired by \cite{BC}.
+A fundamental difference, however, is that we only need to control a linearly growing number of critical points, whereas in \cite{BC} an exponentially growing number of such points must be handled.
+This reduced combinatorial complexity allows the dynamics to be organized in a more rigid and transparent way, which enables the constructions described below.